damiso15/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/rectangle.py - Update the class `Rectangle` by adding the public method `def update(self, *args):` that assigns an argument to each attribute
 * models/rectangle.py - Update the class `Rectangle` by updating the public method `def update(self, *args):` by changing the prototype to `update(self, *args, **kwargs)` that assigns a key/value argument to attributes
 * models/square.py - Write the class `Square` that inherits from `Rectangle`
+* models/square.py - Update the class `Square` by adding the public getter and setter `size`